Sydney-Informatics-Hub/Germline-StructuralV-nf/README.md

 * Indexed reference genome in FASTA format
 * [VEP cache](https://asia.ensembl.org/info/docs/tools/vep/script/vep_cache.html#cache) (Optional)

 You will need to download and index a copy of the reference genome you would like to use.
 Reference FASTA files must be accompanied by a .fai index file.
 If you are working with a species that has a public reference genome, you can download FASTA files from the [Ensembl](https://asia.ensembl.org/info/data/ftp/index.html), [UCSC](https://genome.ucsc.edu/goldenPath/help/ftp.html), or [NCBI](https://www.ncbi.nlm.nih.gov/genome/doc/ftpfaq/) ftp sites.
-You can use our [IndexReferenceFasta-nf pipeline](https://github.com/Sydney-Informatics-Hub/IndexReferenceFasta-nf) to generate indexes.
+You can use the [IndexReferenceFasta-nf pipeline](https://github.com/Sydney-Informatics-Hub/IndexReferenceFasta-nf) to generate required samtools and bwa indexes.

 When you run the pipeline, you will use the mandatory `--ref` parameter to specify the location and name of the reference.fasta file: